 A. Reduction shall be made through attrition to the extent possible.

-B. If further reductions are necessary, limited contract employees shall have their contracts suspended in accordance with seniority within the areas of teaching certification/license.
+B. If further reductions are necessary, limited contract employees shall have their contracts suspended in accordance with the final holistic rating on their most recent evaluation.
+When evaluations are comparable seniority in the District shall prevail.

-C. If further reductions are necessary, continuing contract employees shall have their contracts suspended in accordance with seniority within the areas of teaching certification/license.
+C. If further reductions are necessary, continuing contract employees shall have their contracts suspended in accordance with the final holistic rating on their most recent evaluation.
+When evaluations are comparable, seniority in the District shall prevail.

+D. Evaluations resulting in a final holistic rating of Accomplished and Skilled shall be deemed comparable and placed in Category three (3).
+Evaluations resulting in a final holistic rating of Developing and Ineffective shall be considered Category two (2) and Category one (1).
+Category one (1) Ineffective will be considered first, Category two (2) Developing will be considered next prior to Category three (3) teachers.

 Article 7.01 Posting of Vacancy: